 This is a problem that can occur in both established schools and in new schools, although for different reasons.
 Heavily subscribed established schools may have available spaces for one age group and not another, leaving one on a waiting list and creating difficulties for families with multiple children.

 New schools, however, do not generally open with all year groups open.
 It is common for a new school to initially provide FS1 – Year 6, for example, and open subsequent year groups as these children move up the school.

 There's no doubt that enrolling in a new school or nursery means you face more unknowns than if you were to select something more established with a well-known reputation.
 The benefits of a new school or nursery are many, but arguably do not necessarily outweigh the unavoidable question marks.
 Of course, the draw for many families to a new school is the promise of something new and different, an ethos that feels aligned with the family's own.
-This may be Arcadia Global School's focus on entrepreneurship, Bloom World Academy's flexible timings and wrap around care, or Durham School Dubai's focus on the traditional elements of education.
+This may be Arcadia Global School's focus on entrepreneurship, GEMS Metropole Al Waha's uniquely nature-based approach, or Glendale International School's innovative use of technology.
 When the latest big thing may be offering just what you are looking for, it might be worth the gamble.